 Another place that resembles Germany is Blumen Hugel located in Hino-cho in Shiga Prefecture.
 The place looks like a German farm and provides some food imported from Germany like cheese, breads, sausages and mainly the famous beer.

-There are many other places that resemble Germany in Japan, in Hamamatsu there is also a small square in the center of the city where you can have a pretzel and have a German beer.
+There are many other places that remind you of Germany in Japan, in Hamamatsu there is also a small square in the center of the city where you can eat a pretzel and drink a German beer.

 Netherlands at Huis Ten Bosch in Nagasaki